Fridays from Camp:

 Their enthusiasm!
-Once campers get involved with program, they want to do things intensely.
-I really enjoy making them realize the steps that takes to prepare.
+Once campers get involved with the program, they want to do things intensely.
+I really enjoy making them realize the steps that it takes to prepare.

 Also, how can you not enjoy making 50 teenagers happy?
 Watching them practice instruments, discuss philosophy, seeing them grow and come back as counselors and visitors.
 It is a demonstration of the strength of the program, people coming back to get involved years later.

 What are the craziest projects that campers have wanted to build?

 Some campers wanted to build a zip line, or a big carnival ride, some campers want to build another tennis court… It would be awesome, but sorry, let’s work on the things that we have.
 I try to steer their enthusiasm to something more manageable because we have to think long term.
 Just because something looks cool now, we have to prioritize.
 I have finally learnt to put my foot down while trying to get them hyped about other things that interest them.

 What are some things that get on your nerves?